maximilien/ghtrack/README.md

 ### `commits`

-The `commits` command group is used to get commit stats.
+The `commits` command group is used to get commit statistics.

 Usage: